Samsung Galaxy Note 4

-The Samsung Galaxy Note 4 is an Android phablet smartphone developed and produced by Samsung Electronics.
-It was unveiled during a Samsung press conference at IFA Berlin on 3 September 2014 and was released globally in October 2014 as successor to the Samsung Galaxy Note 3.
-Improvements include expanded stylus-related functionality, an optically stabilized rear camera, 1440p quad-HD filming on the front camera, significantly increased charging rate, revised multi-windowing, fingerprint unlocking, and BeiDou positioning.
+The Samsung Galaxy Note 4 is a flagship Android-based phablet-sized smartphone manufactured, developed and produced by Samsung Electronics.
+It was unveiled during a Samsung press conference at IFA Berlin, Samsung Unpacked 2014 Episode 2, on September 3, 2014, alongside the Galaxy Note Edge, the Gear S, the Gear Circle and the Gear VR.
+It was released globally in October 2014 as successor to the Samsung Galaxy Note 3.

+Improvements include expanded stylus-related functionality, an optically stabilized rear camera, 1440p quad-HD filming on the front camera, significantly faster charging, revised multi-windowing, fingerprint unlocking, and BeiDou positioning.
 It is the last in the Galaxy Note series with an interchangeable battery, an IR blaster and infrared.
-It is also the last Note model to include microSD until the arrival of the Note 7/Note FE in 2016 and Note 8 in 2017.
-Its subsequent model, the Galaxy Note 5, was unveiled on 13 August 2015.
+It is also the last Note model to include microSD until the arrival of the Note 7 in 2016 and the Note FE & Note 8 in 2017.
+Its subsequent model, the Galaxy Note 5, was unveiled on August 13, 2015.

 Specifications

 Hardware

 The Note 4 features an advanced S Pen with more features.

 Note 4 is the first Galaxy phone to feature adaptive fast charging capability (up to 15 W).